things to do in cusco

 cusco nightlife

 If Las Vegas is the city that never sleeps.
-Cusco, a tourist city too, is its equivalent in Peru.
+Cusco is likewise the tourist city that never sleeps, in Peru.
 The city has a very active nightlife.
 If you stay in Cusco, you know, not everything is guided tours and museums.
-You can enjoy the many bars and clubs in Cusco.
-With different thematics.
+You can enjoy the many bars and clubs in Cusco, with different thematics.
 In this form, you can find an English bar (The Cross Keys) located on Triunfo Street, on the southeast side of the main square.
 The Paddys Pub (Irish bar) is situated at the beginning of Triunfo Street, as the most representatives.
-Regarding discos, you will find many and for all types of public, discos are an excellent opportunity to relax with friends and drink or dance for a while, and maybe, found love.
+Regarding discos, you will find many and for all types of public, discos are an excellent opportunity to relax with friends and drink or dance for a while, and maybe, find love.

 By the way, if you are wondering if Cusco is safe to travel to, the answer is yes.
 Even at night, you don’t have to worry as you keep an eye on your belongings.
 Without mentioning that there are many police officers on every corner of the Historic Center of Cusco.
 Also, if you were wondering, what are fun things to do in the Imperial City?
 Well, this is definitely one of them.